Startup Austria

 The Graz Advantage

 Cost of living.
 Rent in Graz is 30-40% lower than Vienna.
 A single founder can live comfortably on EUR 1,500-2,000 per month.
+The same applies to the business side: office space runs 30-50% less than comparable space in Vienna, and salaries for equivalent roles are 10-20% lower.
 This extended runway makes bootstrapping viable.
 When your burn rate is low, you can afford to take the time to build something right.

 Technical talent.
 TU Graz produces excellent engineers.
 The competition for talent is less intense than Vienna, and the salary expectations are lower.
 A founding team that needs a technical co-founder or early engineer will find the talent pool surprisingly strong.